BlackHC/teddy/README.md

 ## TODOs

+* [ ] prettyprinter is a bit meh sometimes
+* [ ] I need a read-only wrapper around dicts for data access.
 * [ ] get rid of no_value?
 * [x] find another name for IndexedMapping?
 * [x] support indexing by another Teddy instance or an IndexedMapping.